Grayish mouse opossum: Distribution and habitat

-The main risks that threaten the Grayish mouse opossum is deforestation and competition with introduced species such as the Rattus rattus, known more commonly as the Black rat.
+The main threats to the grayish mouse opossum are deforestation and competition with introduced species, such as Rattus rattus, known more commonly as the black rat.

 Biology and behaviour

-The grayish mouse opossum is solitary and semiarboreal, being more terrestrial in its habits than other mouse opossums.
-They have been reported to travel no more than 72 m between feeding sites, suggesting a small home range.
+The grayish mouse opossum is solitary and semi-arboreal, being more terrestrial in its habits than other didelphids.
+They reportedly travel no more than 72 m between feeding sites, suggesting a small home range.
 Population densities have been reported to range from 0.4 to 4.5 /ha.
-The species has an omnivorous diet, but feeds mainly on insects such as bugs, cockroaches, moths, and beetles.
-It occasionally feeds on small lizards and bird eggs, and also feeds on fruit such as figs, coconuts, and oranges.
-Predators include barn owls and pumas.
+The species has an omnivorous diet, but feeds mainly on insects such as bugs, cockroaches, moths and beetles (and their larvae).
+It occasionally feeds on small lizards and bird eggs, and also feeds on fruits, such as figs, bananas, plantains, coconuts, or citrus.
+Predators include many owls, such as the barn owl, and some other birds of prey, domestic cats, jaguarundi, margay, ocelots, pumas and larger snakes.

-A nocturnal animal, the grayish mouse opossum spends the day in nests, generally in forks or hollows of trees, bushes or cacti, or in rock crevices.
-The nests are globular, constructed of leaves and stems, and lined with grass or plant fibres, such as the "cotton" obtained from kapok trees.
-It may also use the abandoned hanging nests of orioles or wrens.
+A nocturnal animal, the grayish mouse opossum spends its days resting in its nest, generally within forks or hollows of trees, bushes or cacti, or wedged between rock crevices.
+The nests are globular-shaped, constructed of leaves, stems, and other vegetation, and lined with finer pieces of grass and plant fibres, such as the "cotton"-like material obtained from kapok (Ceiba pentandra) trees.
+They may also reuse the abandoned hanging nests of orioles or wrens.

 Breeding occurs in late summer and early autumn.
 The animals mate while hanging upside down from their tails, with the male tightly holding onto the female's neck with its jaws.
 The litter size ranges from 8 to 14.
 The young attach themselves to teats shortly after birth, and are sheltered by a pouch-like layer of hair, in the absence of a true pouch.
 The young leave the nest once they reach about 20 g in weight.